-We've spoken to thousands of kitchen owners (3,848) and experts, to get their insider tips on how to cut costs.
+We've spoken to experts and 3,848 kitchen owners to get their insider tips on how to cut costs.
 We've also worked with the Royal Institution of Chartered Surveyors (RICS), which publishes average building work and repair costs, to bring you the average price of a new kitchen.

 To help you work out how much you should expect to pay, the table below reveals the average cost of a standard or bespoke kitchen, as calculated by RICS (October 2021).
 The prices are based on averages for a terraced, semi-detached and detached house.

-These prices include the removal of existing units, installation of new units, fittings, flooring and wall tiles, as well as plumbing and decorating.
+These prices include removing existing units, installing new units, fittings, flooring and wall tiles, as well as plumbing and decorating.
 They also include a built-in hob, cooker, extractor fan, kitchen sink and taps.

 |House type and floor size||Standard kitchen||Bespoke kitchen|